danieltjw/aifutures/README.md

 - Past: 90% Creating : 10% Curation
 - Future: 20% Creating : 80% Curation

-Professional art work may not be able to complete with future AI systems.
-Instead, most art work will be done by hobbyist who create art as leisure.
+Professional art work may not be able to compete with future AI systems.
+Instead, most human art work will be done by hobbyist who create art as leisure.

-Human created art will be more unconventional and more weird as it does not need to cater to professional standards.
+Human created art will be more unconventional and weird as it does not need to cater to professional expectations.

 ---